Danie10/gadgeteerza-homeassistant/README.md

 ## ToDo Wishlist
 * Tweak load shedding card to show attributes and better status
-* Audio and notifications fro solar system alarms
 * Try link for click on Glances card to open full Glances web page
 * Automations for motion detected on cameras
 * Automation to adjust battery minimum SoC based on next day's weather forecast
 * Get Ambient weather card to show rain in mm instead of inches
 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
+* Integration with Texecom burglar alarm system if possible

 ## Credits
 Some resources I learnt a lot from include: